mtirionMSFT/vscode-liquid-notebook/src/extension/README.md

 ## Data

 The notebook will combine data and the provided Liquid to produce output in the Notebook.
-The data can be in either [Parquet format](https://parquet.apache.org/docs/), in [Comma Separated Value (CSV) format](https://en.wikipedia.org/wiki/Comma-separated_values) or in [JSON format](https://en.wikipedia.org/wiki/JSON).
+The following formats are supported:

+* [Parquet format](https://parquet.apache.org/docs/).
+Files with extension .parquet.
+* [Comma Separated Value (CSV) format](https://en.wikipedia.org/wiki/Comma-separated_values).
+Files with extension .csv.
+* [JSON format](https://en.wikipedia.org/wiki/JSON).
+Files with extension .json.
+* [.env files](https://docs.docker.com/compose/environment-variables/).
+Files with extension .env.

  These files should be placed in one folder.
-Parquet files and CSV files are treated as tables accessible via the `model` object.
+Parquet files and CSV files are treated as tables accessible via the `_model` object or directly accessible by the filename without extension.
+All other types are accessible directly by the filename without extension.
+This means that sample.json is accessible as `sample`.

+The data model also make the `_env` available which provides all environment variables from your environment.
+A variable can be accessed using `{{ _env.COMPUTERNAME }}` or `{{ _env['COMPUTERNAME'] }}`.

+### CSV Files

 For a CSV file, every column is separated by a comma.
 The first line of the file is used as the list of field names.
 A sample of a well formed CSV file for Patients is this: